-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Sennheiser is a veteran in the headphone game and has been making headphones for several decades.
 The company has introduced some new gear, but the classic Sennheiser HD 600 are still the best headphone the company makes without too many compromises.

-The HD 600 offers one of the best experiences when it comes to headphones.
-The sound quality and soundstage are excellent, and comfort is one of the best we've ever tested.
-It's only real downside is that it uses a proprietary connector.
+The HD 600 offer one of the best experiences when it comes to headphones.
+The sound quality and soundstage are excellent and comfort is some of the best we've tested.
+Their only real downside is the proprietary connector.

 How to choose the best Sennheiser headphones